Max-Derner/colour_effects/Notes/colour_output.md

 # Conclusion

-Everyone uses ANSII, it's just that some systems need a hell of a lot of hand-holding.
+Everyone uses ANSI, it's just that some systems need a hell of a lot of hand-holding.

-Now in terms of subdependencies, I would much rather have none if possible and spaffing out a bunch of ANSII codes is in no way what-so-ever a complicated task. **_But_** I am quite happy to concede that if we want to do cross-platform support for everyone and their Grandmas then we will want to leverage someone elses hard work.
+Now in terms of subdependencies, I would much rather have none if possible and spaffing out a bunch of ANSI codes is in no way what-so-ever a complicated task. **_But_** I am quite happy to concede that if we want to do cross-platform support for everyone and their Grandmas then we will want to leverage someone elses hard work.